Bereketmebrahtu/Ticketmaster-Take-Home-Challenge/README.md

 ## The User story chosen

-- I decided to work on the user story in which user would click on the join waiting list button and is taked to a page where the form is ready.
+- I decided to work on the user story in which a user would click on the join waiting list button and is taken to a page where the form is ready.

 ## Design and styling